lihan829/Mandarin_T3_sandhi/README.md

-# tone-sandhi
+# Third Tone Sandhi Process in Mandarin Chinese
-This repository is my final project of CompLing.
-This project is about a transducer of Mandarin tone sandhi process.
+This repository is my final project of Computation Linguistics 2 in 2022 Spring.
+The project aims to build a FST transducer to process Mandarin third tone sandhi process by using Haskell.